-MBA-Assisted Research Studies (MARS) cover projects that are distinct from the routine reporting and MBA measurement operations aimed at producing year-on-year reports of network performance.
-As their name suggests, MARS projects mostly consist of standalone experiments initiated due to requests from research institutions engaged in advancing the “state of the art” in network measurements.
+MBA-Assisted Research Studies (MARS) cover projects that are distinct from the MBA program’s routine reporting and MBA measurement operations aimed at producing year-on-year longitudinal data and reports on network performance.
+As the name suggests, MARS projects mostly consist of standalone research experiments initiated due to requests from academic institutions engaged in advancing the “state of the art” in network measurements.
 In a few cases, this component of the MBA program also incorporates pilot efforts which require particularly close technical coordination across FCC teams.

 - Making available both the MBA measurements infrastructure and assistance from FCC technical staff for a targeted duration, to facilitate research experiments.
-Typical projects arise due to academic interest in the MBA measurement infrastructure as a resource that can facilitate the advancement of specific technical areas of network research.
+Typical projects stem from academic interest in the MBA measurement infrastructure as a resource that can facilitate the advancement of specific technical areas of network research.
 Candidate experiments feature technical topics pertinent to both the MBA Collaborative and the FCC.

 - Collecting and providing (again for limited, pre-specified durations) more detailed data than is available through the routinely run MBA tests.

 - Providing a concerted technical focus to selected new tests within the MBA suite that involve significant feature modification or innovation.